Blog Contact Discover Vault →

 Do I need to change my existing file structure?

 No. AI document management connects to existing systems — SharePoint, network drives, Confluence, Salesforce.
 Documents stay where they are.
-AI indexes the existing corpus and makes it searchable, no migration required.
+AI indexes the existing corpus and makes it searchable.
+No migration required, no folder reorganization to argue about.

 How accurate is automatic classification?

-Modern AI models achieve 90-95% accuracy for document classification.
-For specialized document types (contracts, engineering drawings), accuracy rises above 97% with domain-specific fine-tuning.
+Modern AI models hit 90–95% accuracy for document classification.
+For specialized types (contracts, engineering drawings), accuracy rises above 97% with domain-specific fine-tuning.
+The remaining few percent is handled by human review on a sampling basis.

 How long does implementation take?

-The best starting point: begin with a clearly defined document corpus — e.g., technical documentation or a contract archive.
-5,000-10,000 documents, one department, 20 test users.
-In 4-6 weeks you’ll know whether the approach works for your company.
+Best entry: a clearly defined document corpus — technical documentation or a contract archive.
+5,000–10,000 documents, one department, 20 test users.
+In 4–6 weeks you know whether the approach works for your company.

-The most common question: “Do we need to restructure our existing file system?”
-No. AI document management layers on top of your existing infrastructure — no migration, no restructuring.
+Most common question: “Do we need to restructure our existing file system?”
+No. AI document management layers on top — no migration, no restructuring.
 Documents stay exactly where they are.

-Companies looking to introduce AI often find document management to be the ideal pilot use case: clear scope, measurable value (search time), low risk.
+If you’re looking for a first AI pilot, document management is often the right shape: clear scope, measurable value (search time), low risk.

-AI document management doesn’t replace your DMS — it makes your existing DMS intelligent.
-Automatic tagging, semantic search, and duplicate detection solve problems that manual maintenance never will.
-And the kicker: it works with your existing infrastructure, no migration needed.
+AI document management doesn’t replace your DMS.
+It makes your existing DMS intelligent.
+Automatic tagging, semantic search, duplicate detection solve problems manual maintenance never will.
+And the catch is no catch: it works with your existing infrastructure.